meta-flutter/flutter_embedded/README.md

     cp -r lib {flutter_embedded git clone root}/sdk/sysroot cp -r opt {flutter_embedded git clone root}/sdk/sysroot cp -r usr {flutter_embedded git clone root}/sdk/sysroot

-### sdk folder

-The sdk folder will look like this after the toolchain has built properly

-    ./sdk
-    |-- sysroot
-    |   |-- lib
-    |   |-- opt
-    |   `-- usr
-    `-- toolchain
-        |-- arm-linux-gnueabihf
-        |-- bin
-        |-- include
-        |-- lib
-        |-- libexec
-        `-- share

-### Flutter Engine Default Font for Linux

-    Arial.ttf

-Check your target using

-    fc-match Arial

-It should return

-    Arial.ttf: "Arial" "Normal"

-If the Arial font is not present, you get this fatal error when attemping to launch Flutter

-    LOG: /home/joel/git/flutter_embedded/build/rpi_flutter-prefix/src/rpi_flutter/flutter/main.cc:66: Display Size: 800 x 480
-    flutter: Observatory listening on http://127.0.0.1:34949/
-    [ERROR:flutter/third_party/txt/src/minikin/FontFamily.cpp(184)] Could not get cmap table size!

-### Install Arial Font

-    sudo apt-get install ttf-mscorefonts-installer
-    sudo fc-cache

-### Push Native Flutter build artifacts to Target

-    scp -r {build folder}/target/* pi@raspberrypi.local:/home/pi

-### Enable Linux as a Platform in your Flutter Repo

-    cd <flutter git root (not this repo)>
-    git apply <flutter_embedded repo>/cmake/flutter_platform.patch

-Note that that Flutter repo does not have TargetPlatform.linux as part of Material design.
-You have to add it by hand, or override debugDefaultTargetPlatformOverride and set it to a supported one...
-There are a couple of cases that need a unique implementation for Linux.
-Vibrate, etc.

-Apply this changelist, if not present.  https://github.com/flutter/flutter/pull/24932/files

-When adding in Linux support to the Dart code, start by adding "case TargetPlatform.linux:" to all switch cases found via

-    cd {flutter repo}
-    grep -r "case TargetPlatform.android:"

-### Build your Flutter Application

-    cd {flutter app project folder}
-    flutter build bundle

-*Note: You either need to override TargetPlatform prior to running the app*

-## Tested Flutter Examples

-Tested apps post Flutter Dart "linux" platfrom add

-    flutter/examples/catalog * Generates rendered text: "Instead run", "flutter run lib/xxx.dart" flutter/examples/flutter_gallery * key test case for platform flutter/examples/flutter_view
-    flutter/examples/hello_world
-    flutter/examples/layers * Generates rendered text: "Instead run", "flutter run lib/xxx.dart" flutter/examples/platform_channel
-    flutter/examples/platform_view * Android view not impl.. no-op btn flutter/examples/stocks
-    flutter-desktop-embedding/example/flutter_app

-### Push built Flutter Application to Target

-    scp -r {flutter app root }/build/* pi@raspberrypi.local:/home/pi

-### Execute Flutter on Target
-Presuming you built your Flutter app, and pushed the build folder to your target, you can run it with this

-    TSLIB_CONFFILE=/etc/ts.conf TSLIB_PLUGINDIR=/home/pi/lib/ts TSLIB_CALIBFILE=/etc/pointercal LD_LIBRARY_PATH=./lib ./bin/flutter ./build/flutter_assets/

-*If your touch screen is not auto-detected correctly, specify the /dev/input/event[n] using the environmental variable TSLIB_TSDEVICE*

-This can be run from a SSH session, or directly on the device.
-You should see output like this, prior to the app being rendered

-    LOG: /home/joel/git/flutter_embedded/build/rpi_flutter-prefix/src/rpi_flutter/flutter/main.cc:66: Display Size: 800 x 480
-    flutter: Observatory listening on http://127.0.0.1:34949/

-*Note: If you get unknown platform exception, you either need to override debugDefaultTargetPlatformOverride, or "Enable Linux as a Platform in your Flutter Repo"*

 ### Raspberry Pi 7" Touch Display